PlatformAwareProgramming/PlatformAware.jl/README.md

 _Platform.toml_ is the _platform description file_, containing a set of key-value pairs, each describing a feature of the underlying platform.
 It must be created by the user running ```PlatformWare.setup()```, which performs a sequence of feature detection operations on the platform.

 _Platform.toml_ is written in a human-editable format.
-Therefore, it can be modified by users to add undetected platform features or ignore detected features.
+Therefore, the users can modify it to add undetected platform features or ignore detected features.

-## Sketching the _MyFFT.jl_ code
+## Writting the _MyFFT.jl_ code

-In order to implement the _fft_ kernel function, we edit  the _src/MyFFT.jl_ file.
-First, we sketch the code of the _fft_ kernel methods:
+To implement the _fft_ kernel function, we edit  the _src/MyFFT.jl_ file.
+First, we write the code of the _fft_ kernel methods:

 ```julia
 module MyFFT